arbitraryexecution/forta-examples/anomalous-gas-js/README.md

 ## Description

-This agent alerts when a transaction pays a large amount per gas.
+This agent alerts when a transaction pays an atypically large gas price.

 ## Supported Chains